SaketNer/RCAzureGrader/README.md

 - Other codes
 Other codes were used in our experimental stage.
 Create_table.py is used to create tables in our SQL database.
 You can also create them from the Azure portal.
 Upload_answers.py is used to upload answers to the sql database.

+## In detail

+We have explained our project in detail in this ppt.
+You can view it on this [link](https://www.canva.com/design/DAGFIO2O-dY/yHgzrXKPLlXAWwFP-F0eDA/edit?utm_content=DAGFIO2O-dY&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)